 In future language design and evolution activities, the following items should be considered:

-Language specifiers should standardize on a common, uniform terminology to describe their type systems so that programmers experienced in other languages can reliably learn the type system of a language that is new to them.
+Standardizing on a common, uniform terminology to describe their type systems so that programmers experienced in other languages can reliably learn the type system of a language that is new to them.

-Provide a mechanism for selecting data types with sufficient capability for the problem at hand.
+Providing a mechanism for selecting data types with sufficient capability for the problem at hand.

-Provide a way for the computation to determine the limits of the data types actually selected.
+Providing a way for the computation to determine the limits of the data types actually selected.

-Language implementers should consider providing compiler switches or other tools to provide the highest possible degree of checking for type errors.
+Providing compiler options or other mechanisms to provide the highest possible degree of checking for type errors.

 6.3 Bit representations [STR]